Differences Between the GMAT, GRE, & EA for Executive MBA

 Is the EA Easier Than the GMAT?

 Although it is a shorter exam, don’t be misled by online sites suggesting that it is an easier test that you can take with little or no preparation.
 The more you study, the better you will do.
-It’s important to note that you can only take the EA twice, so make sure you prepare.

 Should You Take the GMAT, GRE, or EA?
 How to Decide Which Test to Take